-AHPRA works in partnership with the National Boards to manage the registration of, and notifications about health practitioners and students across Australia.
+AHPRA works in partnership with the National Boards to manage the registration of and complaints about health practitioners and students across Australia (note: in Queensland, the Office of the Health Ombudsman receives all complaints about health practitioners and determines which of those complaints are referred to a National Board to manage).

 AHPRA has a national office based in Melbourne and offices in every state and territory to support local boards and committees.